robocek/Flutter-Bootcamp-2021/Task-4.md

 ## What you'll build
 End users can select and unselect names, saving the best ones.
-Tapping the list icon in the upper right of the app bar navigates to a new page (called a route) that lists only the favorited names.

 The following image shows how the app would look like after completing part 3.